 Nigerian Dwarf Goats

-Did you know that the tiniest goat breeds usually give birth to the most children?
+Did you know that the tiniest goat breeds usually give birth to the most kids?
 This is definitely the case for the Nigerian Dwarf goat.
 This goat can give birth to 3, 4 and sometimes even 5 kids per pregnancy.
 In addition to this, the Nigerian Dwarf goat can also breed all year round and at a younger age than most other breeds.

 Dairy Producing Goats

 These goats not only produce large qualities of milk, they also produce even more when they have twins.
 Sometimes a dairy goat will only give birth to one child, but on average, they usually have two during every pregnancy and are seasonal breeders.
 Some of the different kinds of dairy goat breeds available include the Oberhasli, the Alpine, the Saanen, the LaMancha, and the Toggenburg.